sailscastshq/docs.sailscasts.com/docs/slipway/helm.md

 }))
 ```

-Helm shows the log first, followed by the mapped array.
+Helm keeps the log in the **Console** disclosure and presents the mapped array
+separately in its table, tree, or raw representation.

 ### Querying Models